-Shenna’s use of symbols also acts as both a stabilizing balance and an ingenious hint towards her abstraction.
-Figures are represented by bold geometrics and hard lines, forcing the content driven work to command our attention.
-Yet despite the power of this technique, in reality it is only the means to an end.
+Shenna’s use of symbols also acts as both a stabilizing balance and an ingenious hint toward her abstraction.
+Figures are represented by bold geometrics and hard lines, forcing the content-driven work to command our attention.
+Yet despite the power of this technique, in reality, it is only the means to an end.
 The introspective work effectively acts as a reminder that it is important to listen to the story of the self.
 Therefore, it provokes thought and conversation.

 Shenna’s vision as an artist is to touch, move, and inspire.
 She is the canvas and she will not only create but also visually be the difference representing and standing for the artist.
-She is a stand for her big dreams and the broken ones.
+She stands for her big dreams and the broken ones.

-Her art has appeared in multiple films, publications, exhibitions internationally and Art Basel nationally.
-Her pieces are in Beyoncé’s corporate collection and is privately held by the likes of Josh Powell (NBA Player) and Tommy Porter & Mara Schiavocampo (News Personality) just name a few.
+Her art has appeared in multiple films, publications, and exhibitions internationally, and in Art Basel nationally.
+Her pieces are in Beyoncé’s corporate collection and are privately held by the likes of Josh Powell (NBA Player) and Tommy Porter & Mara Schiavocampo (News Personality) just to name a few.